AdobeDocs/analytics-learn.en/help/implementation/implementation-basics/creating-and-maintaining-an-sdr.md

 >[!VIDEO](https://video.tv.adobe.com/v/28754/?quality=12&learn=on)

-[Download](assets/aa-implementation-playbook.xlsx) a sample Excel template to document requirements and data collection design for your digital properties.
+[Download](assets/aa_en_BRD_SDR_template.xlsx) a sample Excel template to document requirements, variables usage and assignment, segments, and data collection design for your digital properties.

-[Download](assets/geometrixx-clothiers-brd-sdr.xlsx) the Excel document presented in this video and/or watch the related [business requirements document video](creating-a-business-requirements-document.md)).
+Watch the related video to learn how to create a [business requirements document video](creating-a-business-requirements-document.md).